QuadSpinner/Gaea-Docs/Reference/Nodes/Filter--Polar.md

+---
+uid: Filter--Polar
+title: Polar
+---

-The Polar effect creates a kaleidoscope-like effect on a terrain.
+nThe Polar effect creates a kaleidoscope-like effect on a terrain.
 It can be very useful for creating a distortion that can be merged with the original terrain, or used by itself for a surreal output.

 | Setting     | Values     | Description                                                                                                                                                           |
 | :---------- | :--------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------- |